amslemp/Data_Analysis/README.md

 ## Data Collection

 The Python code references csv files that I have gathered from a Banner DB, which is a product of Oracle.
 I write scripts in PL/SQL to pull the data.
 From there, I move over to Python.
 For ML tasks, I use a combination of R and Python, depnding on the task.
+Due to FERPA laws, I cannot attach the raw data files for others to run the scripts.